- What's Happening?

 On the night when He was betrayed, the Lord Jesus took some bread and gave thanks to God for it.
 Then He broke it in pieces and said, “This is My body, which is given for you.
 Do this to remember Me.”
 In the same way, He took the cup of wine after supper, saying, “This cup is the new covenant between God and His people—an agreement confirmed with My blood.
 Do this to remember Me as often as you drink it.”
 (1 Corinthians 11:23-25 NLT)

-We usually share bread and wine to remember Jesus at least once a month in our main meeting, but we often find other occasions too.
+We share bread and wine to remember Jesus at least once a month in our main meeting, nearly always in our Powerhouse Prayer Meeting and we often find other occasions too.

 Discovery Bible Study